gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus reports export [id] [file]
+        --format VALUE               Report Format for exported file, json or csv.
+Default is json.
+    -f, --force                      Overwrite existing [local-file] if it exists.
+    -p, --mkdir                      Create missing directories for [local-file] if they do not exist.
     -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.